Please add option in preferences to change UI language

 I'll close that ticket since we want to keep the amount of turning knobs low anyways and this offers a convenient way.
 Feel free to comment if this is not what you are looking for.

-#5 Updated by Paolo Astengo over 3 years ago
+#5 Updated by Paolo Astengo almost 6 years ago

 Tobias Ellinghaus wrote:

 For the record, you can also set it in ~/.config/darktable/darktablerc permanently, the key is

 what value I have to write in this key to have english language?
 I've tried with C and EN with no results